spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/finance/investor-relations/index.html.md

 * CEO, CFO, and IR will participate in the sell side research analyst callbacks, starting shortly after the regular earnings webcast concludes.
 These will be 20 minutes in duration
 * CEO, CFO, and IR will also participate in buy side callbacks the following day with the largest institutional shareholders.
 These will be 25 minutes in duration
 * CFO will schedule blocks of time over the next several weeks to allow for at least 80 additional buy side callbacks.
-After the 15th day of the thrird month of the quarter, GitLab will not be conducting individual meetings with investors until the next public earnings release.
+After the 15th day of the third month of the quarter, GitLab will not be conducting individual meetings with investors until the next public earnings release.
 * Each callback will have an internal document that captures the questions and the prior dialogue with the investor